-Board Meeting Date/Term Content of Proposal and Subsequent Handling Matters listed in Article 14-3 of the Securities and Exchange Act Independent Director's Dissenting or Qualified Opinion The 7 th Session 1.
-Approval of the independence, suitability (including of the 9 th Board performance) and contractual engagement of attesting CPAs, Yes No Meeting on and the remuneration for 2022 2021.10.28 2.
-Approval of the proposal regarding managerial officers' Yes No annual performance indicators 103 110 Independent directors' opinion: None The Company's handling of independent directors' opinions: No 1.
-Resolution result: The review of the independence, suitability contractual engagement of the Company's attesting CPAs as w been completed by the Audit Committee.
-The proposal was un animously approved by all directors who were present 2.
-Resolution result: The review of the proposal had been comple Committee.
-Except for Director Ken Chen who voluntarily ave concurrently served as the president and the proposal involved suggested by the Compensation Committee was unanimously approved by other di irectors who were The 9 th Session present. of the 9 th Board Approval of the proposal regarding the remuneration and special bonus for the Company's president Ken Chen Yes No Meeting on 2022.01.26 2.
-Approval of the proposal regarding the remuneration structure adjustment for the Company's president and managerial Yes No 2022.01.20 officers ies NO Independent directors' opinion: None The Company's handling of independent directors' opinions: No ne Resolution result: The review of the above two proposals had be Company's Compensation Committee.
-Except for Director Ken Chen who vo voting as he concurrently served as the president and the proposa • proposals suggested by the Compensation Committee were unani who were present. anously approved of , 53131 411000015 mio mere presenti
+Board Meeting Date/Term Content of Proposal and Subsequent Handling Matters listed in Article 14-3 of the Securities and Exchange Act Independent Director's Dissenting or Qualified Opinion The 7 th Session of the 9 th Board Meeting on 1.
+Approval of the independence, suitability (including performance) and contractual engagement of attesting CPAs, and the remuneration for 2022 Yes No 2021.10.28 2.
+Approval of the proposal regarding managerial officers' annual performance indicators Yes No Independent directors' opinion: None The Company's handling of independent directors' opinions: None 1.
+Resolution result: The review of the independence, suitability (including performance), and contractual engagement of the Company's attesting CPAs as well as the 2022 remuneration details had been completed by the Audit Committee.
+The proposal was unanimously approved by all directors who were present 2.
+Resolution result: The review of the proposal had been completed by the Company's Compensation Committee.
+Except for Director Ken Chen who voluntarily avoided the discussion and voting as he concurrently served as the president and the proposal involved his personal interest, the proposal suggested by the Compensation Committee was unanimously approved by other directors who were The 9 th Session of the 9 th Board present.1.
+Approval of the proposal regarding the remuneration and special bonus for the Company's president Ken Chen Yes No Meeting on 2022.01.26 2.
+Approval of the proposal regarding the remuneration structure adjustment for the Company's president and managerial Yes No officers Independent directors' opinion: None The Company's handling of independent directors' opinions: None Resolution result: The review of the above two proposals had been completed by the Company's Compensation Committee.
+Except for Director Ken Chen who voluntarily avoided the discussion and voting as he concurrently served as the president and the proposal involved his personal interest, the proposals suggested by the Compensation Committee were unanimously approved by other directors who were present.